Computational Photography

 Yağız Aksoy – The Navigator

-Sebastian Dille – The Trailblazing
+Sebastian Dille – The Visionary

 Sebastian Dille, a PhD student and pivotal member of the team, sports several years of experience as a post-production supervisor in the movie industry.
-His Virtuoso of Engineering in Media and Imaging Technology from TH Köln adds a layer of practical knowledge necessary to the sensational invention work the lab is doing.
+His Master of Engineering in Media and Imaging Technology from TH Köln adds a layer of practical knowledge necessary to the sensational invention work the lab is doing.

 Chris Careaga – The Strategist

 Another brilliant mind at the helm is Chris Careaga, a PhD student with BSc and MSc degrees in Computer Science from Western Washington University.
-His theoretical analyzing of computer science serves as a strong pillar for the team.
+His theoretical understanding of computer science serves as a strong pillar for the team.

 Seyed Mahdi Hosseini Miangoleh – The Innovator